Tyvek: 21st century

-In 2017, the DuPont company merged with another chemical company, The Dow Chemical Company to form DowDuPont.
-DowDuPont currently manufactures Tyvek at the Spruance plant in Richmond, Virginia, and in Sandweiler-Contern, Luxembourg.
-In 2018, DowDuPont announced plans to expand the Tyvek production capacity of the Sandweiler-Contern factory.
+DuPont currently manufactures Tyvek at the Spruance plant in Richmond, Virginia, and in Sandweiler-Contern, Luxembourg.
+In 2018, the company announced plans to expand the Tyvek production capacity of the Sandweiler-Contern factory.

 Scientific characteristics and properties

 Adhesion and bonding

 To bond Tyvek to both itself and a variety of substrates, DuPont recommends starch, dextrin, casein, and animal-based adhesives over most synthetic-based adhesives, emphasizing the effectiveness of water-based and quick-drying glues.
 DuPont also claims that the following adhesives are highly effective: